TiagoGavassi/TiagoGavassi/README.md

 - 👋 Hi, I’m @TiagoGavassi
 - 👀 I’m interested in any shit that could make sense
-- Lost my last accoung :(
+- Lost my last account :(
 - 💞️ I’m looking to collaborate on Midi Controllers Projects
 - 📫 How to reach me tiago.gavassi@gmail.com